mikkeohukainen/AudioToLED/README.md

 Three logic-level mosfets were placed in between the led strip and the digital outputs of the arduino for controlling the LEDs with a PWM signal.

-The system worked great for a prototype but the PWM signal of the arduino seemed to produce slight interference/noise that traveled to the amplifier of the car stereo.
+The system worked great for a prototype but the PWM signal of the arduino seemed to produce slight interference/noise that traveled to the amplifier of the car stereo and ended up causing a buzzing sound from the speakers.

 If I were to refine the system further, I'd propably add a ground loop isolator and an opto-isolator or some other component for filtering out the interference.